ElcoLuijendijk/beo/manual/beo_manual.md

 * ``fault_widths`` : list of numbers, width of the fault zone (m)
 * ``fault_angles`` : list of numbers, angle of the fault zone (degrees).
 * ``fault_bottoms``: list of numbers, elevation of bottom of fault (m)
 * ``fault_segments``: list of numbers, different segments of the fault, list of the top bnd of each segments starting from the bottom, nested list: [[segment_top1_fault1, segment_top2_fault1], [segment_top1_fault2, segment_top2_fault2], etc...].
-This is used to be able to assign a different fluid flux to different parts of a single fault (for instance below and above a connected aquifer)
+This is used to be able to assign a different fluid flux to different parts of a single fault (for instance below and above a connected aquifer). use ``fault_segments``
 * ``fault_fluxes``, list of numbers, fluid advection rates in faults (m2/sec).
 This is a nested list that is structured as follows: [[[fault1_segment1_t1, fault1_segment2_t1], [fault2_segment1_t1, fault2_segment2_t1], etc...].
-Note that the flux in specified in  m2/sec, i.e., the integrated flux over the entire width of the fault zone. t1 and t2 refer to different time periods defined in the parameter ``durations``.
+Note that the flux is specified in  m2/sec, i.e., it represents the integrated flux over the width of the fault zone. t1 and t2 refer to different time periods defined in the parameter ``durations``.

 ## Aquifer parameters

 In Beo aquifers are used for modeling horizontal advective flow, for instance horizontal flow in a permeable layer connected to a fault.
 Use ``aquifer_top = [None]`` to not use this.
-For multiple aquifers start at the lowest aquifer
+For multiple aquifers start the list values for the various parameters described below with the lowest aquifer.

 * ``aquifer_tops``: list of numbers, elevation of the top of one or more aquifers (m).
 Use ``aquifer_top = [None]`` to not use aquifers in your model run.
 * ``aquifer_bottoms``: list of numbers, elevation of the bottom of one or more aquifers (m).